-4.2.3 Vilification
+4.2.4 Vilification

 Separate Federal, State and Territory legislation exists which outlaws vilification.
-The legislation makes it unlawful for a person, by a public act, to incite hatred, serious contempt or severe ridicule of a person or group of persons on the ground of their race, religion, homosexuality, or their HIV/AIDS or transgender status.
+The legislation makes it unlawful for a person, by a public act, to incite hatred, serious contempt or severe ridicule of a person or group of persons on the ground of their race, religion, homosexuality or sexual orientation, HIV/AIDS, transgender or intersex status or disability.
 An "act" may include forms of written and spoken communication with the public, actions and gestures observable by the public, distribution of disparaging material to the public, the wearing or display of material in public, threatening physical harm towards people or their property or inciting other people to threaten physical harm towards people or property.